jariarkko/archtester/README.md

 # Installation

 The easiest installation method is to retrieve the software from GitHub.
-There is one dependency on the hopping program, which needs to fetched and compiled first.
+There are some dependencies, but they are handled by the make command.
 These commands should suffice:

     git clone https://github.com/jariarkko/archtester.git
     cd archtester